edmw/volumio-hid/README.md

 Reads input events from USB Human interface devices (HID), for example a RFID reader, and attempts to send associated control commands to Volumio.

-This is part of a DIY Music Player project.
+This is part of a DIY Audio Player project.

 ## Requires